Giorgia Sangiuolo, Lawyer, Ph.D. Candidate, King’s College London

 Opinion 2/15 on the Free Trade Agreement between the European Union (EU) and Singapore (EUSFTA) constitutes another significant chapter in the relationship between the EU and its Member States, and is destined to shape the EU’s role on the international plane for years to come.
-The European Court of Justice was called once again to arbiter on the dynamics of the renegotiation of powers between the EU and its Member States, as it had done in cases surrounding fundamental rights and internal competences.
+The European Court of Justice was called once again to arbiter on the dynamics of the renegotiation of powers between the EU and its Member States, as it had done in cases surrounding fundamental rights and internal competencies.
 This time, the ‘battleground’ regarded EU’s external relations.

 In the opinion, the ECJ decided not to intervene judicially on certain sensitive issues, which seemingly were held to belong more appropriately in the political sphere.
 Thus, the final result of the first skirmish between the EU and its Member States in the area of external relations seems to have resulted in a draw.

 The recognition of the EU’s all-round exclusive competence in horizontal trade issues (such as environment or labour provisions), could be considered a ‘gift’ for its Members, destined to simplify the ratification procedure for its new generation of Free Trade Agreements (FTAs).
 In line with both the “constitutionalisation” of the principles of integration and sustainable development, and the inclusion of the Common Commercial Policy (CCP) under the aims and values of the EU carried out by the Lisbon Treaty, the Court confirmed the Union’s global role as a promoter of horizontal policies, not only as an economic superpower.